-Journal Paper at IEEE TVCG
+Journal Paper in IEEE TVCG

 Our journal article “The Implementation & Validation of a Virtual Environment for Training Powered Wheelchair Manoeuvres” has been accepted in IEEE Transactions of Visualization and Computer Graphics (TVCG).